 CML usually develops very slowly, which is why it's described as a 'chronic' leukaemia.
 Many people don't need treatment for months or years.
 However, some people need to have treatment straight away.

-People with CML make too many of a type of white blood cell called a granulocyte, which is why CML is sometimes called chronic granulocytic leukaemia (CGL).
-When examined under a microscope, the granulocytes aren't fully developed (immature).
+In people with CML, their bodies make too many of a type of white blood cell called a granulocyte, which is why CML is sometimes called chronic granulocytic leukaemia (CGL).
+When examined under a microscope, these granulocytes aren't fully developed (immature).
 Over time, these abnormal white blood cells collect in the spleen, causing it to enlarge.
 They also fill the bone marrow reducing the number of normal white blood cells, red blood cells and platelets that are made.

 The spleen is an organ on the left side of the tummy underneath the ribs.
 It produces small numbers of lymphocytes, stores blood cells, and destroys older, damaged blood cells.
 It's part of the lymphatic system, which also includes other lymphatic organs such as the bone marrow and the lymph nodes (glands).